 Jamaican Irish Moss Drink is made with dried sea moss, isinglass, flaxseeds, cinnamon, vanilla, nutmeg, and condensed milk.
 Cook together the soaked sea moss if using dried sea moss, isinglass, and flaxseed for about 30-45 minutes until the sea moss and isinglass have softened well.
 When using fresh sea moss, wash it several times to remove the sand.

 This gelatin-like mixture can keep in the fridge for weeks.
 Store it in an air-tight glass container with limited contact.

 Blend a cup of the sea moss-isinglass-flaxseed gelatin, condensed milk, vanilla, ground nutmeg, and ground cinnamon

 Blend strawberries, blackberries, lemon juice, sea moss gelatin, ginger, ice banana, and honey.
 Together, these make this smoothie one that is high in potassium, antioxidants from the berries and lemon juice, and a bit of romance from this delicious smoothie.

 Vegan Sea Moss Milkshake

 Make a vegan sea moss milkshake by eliminating the isinglass.
-Isinglass in dried swimbladder of some fishes.
+Isinglass in the dried swimbladder of some fishes.
 Instead of using condensed milk, this recipe uses brazil nuts.
-Brazil nuts are high in minerals such as selenium, copper, magnesium, phosphorus, manganese and zinc.
+Brazil nuts are high in minerals such as selenium, copper, magnesium, phosphorus, manganese, and zinc.